BioNTech and Pfizer's COVID-19 vaccine shows potential in human trial

 A COVID-19 vaccine developed by German biotech firm BioNTech and U.S. pharmaceutical giant Pfizer has shown potential and was found to be well tolerated in early-stage human trials, the companies said on Wednesday.
 The drug is one of 17 being tested on humans in a frantic global race to find a vaccine the world is counting on to end a pandemic that has infected 10.5 million people and killed more than half a million so far.

 The potential treatment is the fourth early-stage COVID-19 drug to show promise in human testing, along with projects involving Moderna, CanSino Biologics and Inovio Pharmaceuticals.
-BioNTech's Frankfurt-listed depositary receipts hit their highest since March 19 after the news and were up almost 12% at 1320 GMT.
-Their Nasdaq-listed shares were halted in pre-market trading and were indicated 8% higher while Pfizer's stock was up 6%.
+BioNTech's shares were up 4.6%, after rising as much as 19% to reach their highest in more than three months.

 No COVID-19 vaccine has yet been approved for commercial use.
 A Massachusetts Institute of Technology analysis last year found that about one in three vaccines in the first stage of testing later gains approval.
 BioNTech, which listed on the U.S. Nasdaq in October, said the data demonstrated that BNT162b1 could be administered in a dose that was well tolerated with only temporary side effects.